 While solvents for pet messes can be useful, they are more likely to contain toxic substances.
 Always read the label carefully to ensure the cleaner is safe for your pet.

 You also need to be careful about damaging your floor with solvents.
 Hydrogen peroxide cleaners, for example, may drain colour from carpets.
-For this reason, always test cleaning sprays on a small patch of floor before applying it to a larger area.
+For this reason, always test a pet stain remover on a small patch of floor before applying it to a larger area.

 Many stain removers are made for carpets.
-They are designed to foam up, allowing the active ingredients to soak into carpet fibres to eliminate odors and stains.
+They are designed to foam up, allowing the active ingredients to soak into carpet fibres to eliminate stains and odors.

 Some of these cleaners can be used on hardwood floors – but not all.
 Make sure you read the label and test on a hidden patch.
 Citrus-based cleaners tend to work better on hard floors, as the oily residue coats a hardwood’s surface to protect the finish.

 It’s become clear that many household cleaners contain toxic chemicals.